Listed below are general answers to CCLD’s most frequently asked questions while University Operational Postures are in effect.

 If you have any questions about COVID-19, please view the official Pitt page linked in this message.

-A: At this time, CCLD is open in a virtual setting only, but once Guarded begins on Monday the 19th, public spaces will be available to sign up to use in 90 minute intervals.
+A: At this time, CCLD is open in a virtual setting only.
 Staff are available via email, phone, and meetings utilizing Zoom/Skype/Microsoft Teams.

-A: The 6th floor is open in the guarded posture.
-Student organization leaders can request access to their offices in groups of 2 per office at a time.
+A: The 6th floor is closed in the Elevated posture.
 Meetings should still be held virtually.

 A: All student organization office spaces will be locked while the 6th floor physical space is closed.
 When the office is open, spaces will be accessed only via pre-approved student organization members with an activity pass.